TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 ## Add column to a table at the data base

-2. add a data set to this column
-    - csv with fkz and content for this new column
 # Open questions / raw ideas
 ## ERD
 Must be the feature name equal to the primary key of the connected table?